 It is the responsibility of a facility to always be prepared for the possibility of a respiratory or GI outbreak.
-Each site should:
+Each site is recommended to:

-- Ensure staff have access to and are familiar with current AHS outbreak management guides. - Review and update internal protocols and procedures for outbreak management as necessary, including symptoms that require investigation and reporting to the Public Health Outbreak Team (Table A), and case and outbreak definitions for: - COVID-19 (Table C) - Respiratory illness (RI) (Table D), - Influenza (Table E) - Gastrointestinal illness (GI) (Table F) - Work with key site personnel to ensure adequate availability of supplies for outbreak management including on site specimen kits for respiratory and stool specimen collection. - The baseline supply inventory that the site requires will depend on the resident/staff number, proximity to the ordering centre and timeframe for supply delivery.
-Please work with your owner/operator/administration to determine the baseline needed for the site. - Review routine infection control practices and additional (outbreak management) precautions with staff. - Ensure staff are aware to contact the AHS CEIR at 1-844-343-0971 when there are 2 symptomatic cases within 7 days in a congregate setting that do not already have an established outbreak.
+- Ensure staff have access to and are familiar with current AHS outbreak management guides. - Review and update internal protocols and procedures for outbreak management, including symptoms that require investigation and reporting to the Public Health Outbreak Team (Table A and Table B), and case and outbreak definitions for: - o COVID-19 (Table E) - o Influenza-like Illness (ILI) (Table F), - o Influenza (Table G) - Gastrointestinal (GI) illness (Table H) - Work with key site personnel to ensure adequate availability of supplies for outbreak management including on site specimen kits for respiratory and stool specimen collection. - The baseline supply inventory that the site requires will depend on the resident/staff number, proximity to the ordering centre and timeframe for supply delivery.
+Please work with your owner/operator/administration to determine the baseline needed for the site. - Review routine infection control practices and additional (outbreak management) precautions with staff. - Ensure staff are aware to contact the AHS CEIR at 1-844-343-0971 when there are 2 symptomatic cases that meet the criteria in either Table A or Table B in a congregate setting that do not already have an established outbreak.